ranjan/ruby-on-rails-sample-app/README.md

-# Test example of Ruby on Rails
+# Test2 example of Ruby on Rails

 Original version is at 	https://bitbucket.org/railstutorial/sample_app_4th_ed.git